 For case good design of de Laval nozzle is reached the pressure pn during expansion, which is the same as the back-pressure, this pressure is called the designated pressure of the nozzle.
 The non-nominalstate are changed the parameters of working gas at the inlet or the exit of nozzle.
 These parameters are changed from various causes (e.g. a control of the mass flow rate).
 If pe>pn (overexpansion nozzle) then the length of the divergent section of the nozzle is longer than it is need.
 If pe<pn (underexpansion nozzle) then the length of the divergent section of the nozzle is shorter than it is need.
 At pressure which is the bigger than the designated pressure can arise the normal shock wave inside de Laval nozzle.

 The normal shock wave inside the nozzle is not usually stable [4, p.
 363] therefore it can cause a vibration of the nozzle and connected machines, and increases noise.

 A operation back-pressure has an influence on length of the nozzle of a rocket engine.
 During flight of a rocket through atmosphere is changed surrounding pressure with the altitude.
 Therefore the nozzles of first stage are designed on atmospheric pressure (pressure near ground) and the next stages are designed on smaller pressure (according the ignition altitude).
 The engines of last stage are designed on expansion to vacuum .

 If there is supersonic flow inside a oblique cut nozzle then the stream of the gas is deviated through an expansion fan from the nozzle axis.
 This expansion fan is developed on shortly side of the nozzle.
 Similar situation arises for case a blade passage at the end blade passage (see a chapter lower Nozzle as blade passage):

-The flow through oblique cut de Laval nozzle is the same as the supersonic flow around an obtuse angle.
+The flow through oblique cut Laval nozzle is the same as the supersonic flow around an obtuse angle.
 The start of expansion is at pressure p1 on the cross section A-C and the end of expansion is at back-pressure p2 on the cross section A-C'.
+Therefore the oblique cut Laval nozzle is better for variable backpressure than classic Laval nozzle.